African All Stars Transfer News & Rumours: Bayern Munich launch £69m bid for Nicolas Pepe | Goal.com

 Benrahma who joined at Griffin Park outfit last summer has been outstanding this season with nine goals and 11 assists in 23 Championship games.

-His fine form will now see the 23-year-old cost six times of the £5 million Brentford paid Nice last July.
+His fine form will now see him cost six times of the £5 million Brentford paid Nice for his services last July.

 Tottenham Hotspur, Crystal Palace, Arsenal alongside European heavyweights Borussia Dortmund and AC Milan are reportedly monitoring the Algeria international.